-As with all forms of cycle sport in the UK, a helmet is compulsory for cyclocross and your regular road helmet is ideal.
-Despite the fact you’re racing through the coldest winter months, you’ll soon be overheating in a cross race so you’ll still be grateful of the cooling vents.
-Some racers will wear a cotton casquette under their helmet to wick sweat away and to provide some protection against the cold or, if it’s really bitter, might also wear a headband to protect their ears.
+As with all forms of cycle sport in the UK, a helmet is compulsory for cyclo-cross and your regular road helmet is ideal.
+Despite the fact you’re racing through the coldest winter months, you will soon be overheating in a cross race so you’ll still be grateful of the cooling vents.
+Some racers will wear a cotton casquette under their helmet to wick sweat away and to provide some protection against the cold or, if it is really bitter, might also wear a headband to protect their ears.

-A combination of the mud and inevitable running sections make road shoes unsuitable for cyclocross.
-However, if you already mountain bike, the pedal and shoe combination you use for this is ideal for cross.
+Unfortunately a combination of the mud and inevitable running sections make road shoes unsuitable for cyclo-cross.
+However, if you already mountain bike, the pedal and shoe combination you use for this is ideal for cyclo-cross.
 The multi-sided pedals allow easy clipping and unclipping and will self-clear of mud.
-Mountain biking shoes have recessed cleats and aggressive tread on the soles to allow easy running on rough and muddy terrain.
+Mountain biking shoes also have recessed cleats, aggressive tread and the option of fitting studs on the soles to allow easier running on rough and muddy terrain.

 Food and Drink

 If you’ve eaten and hydrated well in the hours leading up to the event, as the races are only 45-60 minutes in duration, you shouldn’t need to carry or consume any food or fluids during it.
-Cyclocross races normally start mid-morning so breakfast will be your pre-race meal.
-Try to ensure you have breakfast at least 2 hours before the start of your race and then keep your energy and hydration levels topped up by sipping at an energy drink.
+Cyclo-cross races normally start mid-morning so breakfast will be your pre-race meal.
+Try to ensure you have breakfast at least 3 hours before the start of your race and then keep your energy and hydration levels topped up by sipping an energy drink.

-The laps on cyclocross courses are short (typically 1-1.5km) so, there’s no need to carry spares or tools.
-If you’re unfortunate enough to get a puncture or have a mechanical problem, just run your bike around the rest of the lap to the start/finish or pits and sort it there with the spares and equipment you’ve left there.
-This could just be the pump, inner tube, tyre levers and multi-tool combination you’d carry on the road, spare wheels if you’ve got them or, in the case of top racers, a whole replacement bike that will have been lovingly cleaned by their pit crew.
-At the highest level, slick bike changes to a clean spare and a well drilled pit crew can make the difference between winning and losing.
+The laps on cyclo-cross courses are short (typically 1-1.5km) so, there’s no need to carry spares or tools.
+If you’re unfortunate enough to get a puncture or have a mechanical problem, just run your bike around the rest of the lap to the start/finish or pits and sort it there with kit you have left for this purpose.

-Once the post race adrenaline has worn off, you’re going to chill rapidly so quickly put on some of the layers you used for warming up.
+Once the post-race adrenaline has worn off, you’re going to chill rapidly so quickly put on some of the layers you used for warming up.
 Don’t hang around in your muddy wet kit, go straight to your car, strip down, towel off and get some warm clothes on.
 Fleecy hoodie tops, tracksuit bottoms and a beanie hat are ideal for getting warm quickly.
-Lay them out in an easy to grab order before the race as you’re likely to be feeling very tired afterwards.
+Lay them out in an easy to grab order before the race as you are likely to be feeling very tired afterwards.

-If you’re having to put your bike in your car, a potable jet-washer that you plug into the cigarette lighter is an excellent upholstery saving investment.
+If you are putting your bike in your car, a portable jet-washer that you plug into the cigarette lighter is an excellent upholstery saving investment.
+A cheaper alternative is a hand pressurised sprayer from a garden centre.
 Get the worst of the dirt off, run the chain through a rag with some water dispersant spray and give the frame a wipe down.
-You can do a proper clean once your home, fed, warm and showered.
+You can do a proper clean once you’re home, fed, warm and showered.